-While some people purchase shares directly from the corporation when the stock is offered to the public directly, most investors purchase shares from other investors.
+Although some people purchase the shares directly from the corporation when the stock is offered to the public directly, most investors purchase the shares from other investors.
 These investor-to-investor transactions take place in the secondary market on the exchange or in the over-the-counter market.
 Although the transaction in many cases only takes seconds to execute, trades actually take several days to fully complete.
-Let's review the important dates regarding transactions, which are done for a "regular-way" settlement.
+Let us review the important dates regarding transactions for a "regular-way" settlement.